 HIV Communication Specialist

-A Peace Corps Response Volunteer (PCRV) is needed to serve as an HIV Communication Specialist for the National Emergency Response Council on HIV/AIDS (NERCHA) in the Kingdom of Eswatini.
+The National Emergency Response Council on HIV/AIDS (NERCHA) in the Kingdom of Eswatini has requested the support of a Peace Corps Response Volunteer (PCRV) to serve as an HIV Communication Specialist.
 NERCHA’s mandate is to work towards the vision of ending AIDS as identified in the national strategic framework.
 For the country to achieve that goal, there should be consistent communication with the public.
 Therefore the organization realized there is need for ground-breaking communication and new thinking in communication strategy to motivate and invigorate action for ending AIDS.
-The assistance of a Peace Corps Response Volunteer is needed to provide new innovative thinking and approaches for NERCHA’s Communications Department.
+The assistance of a Peace Corps Response Volunteer has been requested to share new innovative thinking and approaches with NERCHA’s Communications Department.

-The HIV Communication Specialist, with a degree in Communications or relevant social behavioral science and three years of experience in Communications (preferably related to health programs), is needed to work with NERCHA staff on how best to align the Communications Department to achieve the national goal.
-The PCRV will improve internal communication strategies; design communication SOPs, materials, and tools; and train NERCHA staff.
-The goal of the assignment is to help build NERCHA’s capacity to work in collaboration with local stakeholders to mobilize people to work towards the country’s vision of ending AIDS.
+The HIV Communication Specialist will work with NERCHA staff on how best to align the Communications Department to achieve the national goal.
+The PCRV will support NERCHA's efforts to improve internal communication strategies; design communication SOPs, materials, and tools; and train NERCHA staff.
+The goal of the assignment is to help strengthen NERCHA’s capacity to work in collaboration with local stakeholders to mobilize people to work towards the country’s vision of ending AIDS.

 National Emergency Response Council on HIV/AIDS (NERCHA)